Trauma Therapy

 • Aches and pains in the body

-• Extreme altertness and being on edge
+• Extreme alertness and being on edge

 Traumatic events